A Wonder of the World.

 and the appearance of complex political and social

 including buildings, that represent that country's values.
 A

 unique aspect of art is that it represents the purpose of what

 one lives for.
 It represents the "point" of life.
 In a similar

 way, the art in major art institutions represent the soul of a

 culture or civilization.

 The World Trade Center has been that

-kind of symbol for us and I can think of no greater expression
+kind of symbol for us - an expression

 of civilization at its height.